Tips on Moving to Grand Rapids, MI: Relocation Guide

 Finding a good source for apartment searching can be really difficult, which is why we’ve compiled a list of some of our go-to’s when it comes to finding housing in Grand Rapids.

-2019 renters in Grand Rapids can look forward to a market that started the year “hot” and has remained stable ever since.
+2021 renters in Grand Rapids can look forward to a steady rental market.

-No matter what state the rental market is in, it’s a good idea to know your rights as a tenant to make sure you don’t get taken advantage of by a sketchy landlord.
+No matter which state the rental market is in, it’s a good idea to know your rights as a tenant to make sure you don’t get taken advantage of by a bad landlord.

 - Michigan Required Landlord Disclosures